BibliothecaDAO/master-scroll/docs/game/relics.md

 ### How do you capture a Relic?

 You can plunder a Relic by Raiding another Realm, which you’ll receive along with the resources of a successful Raid.

 Once you have plundered a Relic, it will exist on your attacking Realm until the Relic owner successfully Raids you back - adding an incentive for retaliation.

-Losing your Relic affects your happiness rating by -20 points, which will impact your daily resource harvest yield.
+Losing your Relic affects your happiness rating by -12 points.

 It would be wise to build a strong defensive squad to protect your valuable Relic.